 At an international level there is need to work on how to responsibly address the wider fallout from collapsing societies (Harrington, 2016).
 These will be many, but obviously include the challenges of refugee support and the securing of dangerous industrial and nuclear sites at the moment of societal collapse.

 The conceptual lens of Deep Adaptation captures both the dire nature of the climate crisis/emergency, and provides a framework for dialogue on how individuals and communities can adapt psychologically and physically.
-And It offers radical hope with the idea that a post-collapse society could be planned in such a way as to survive.
+Taking up this framework and applying it to our own lives might just allow us the possibility of some sort of radical hope that post-climate-ravaged societies could be planned and created.

 RELATED POSTS ON THIS SITE: